 Special needs assistance for seniors is available to help low-income Alberta seniors in funding one-time expenses, including necessary home repairs, appliances and medical costs.

-The Education Property Tax Assistance for Seniors program compensates for increases in the education portion of seniors' property taxes.
+The Seniors Property Tax Deferral Program compensates for increases in the education portion of seniors' property taxes.

 As you age, health becomes a growing concern.
-Alberta offers a variety of health-related assistance programs to help seniors.
+Alberta offers a variety of dental and optical assistance programs to help seniors.

 If you or a loved one suffers from a long-term disability, chronic illness or terminal illness, the Alberta Aids to Daily Living (AADL) program can help.
 AADL is available to help Albertans maintain independence at home, in lodges or in group homes.
 The program provides financial assistance to buy essential medical equipment and supplies.